Irritable bowel syndrome: Other agents

 Magnesium aluminum silicates and alverine citrate drugs can be effective for IBS.

+Polymethylsiloxane polyhydrate (Enterosgel) is an intestinal adsorbent that can be an effective treatment for IBS-D symptoms, including diarrhea, urgency, abdominal pain and bloating.

 Rifaximin may be useful as a treatment for IBS symptoms, including abdominal bloating and flatulence, although relief of abdominal distension is delayed.
 It is especially useful where small intestinal bacterial overgrowth is involved.

 In individuals with IBS and low levels of vitamin D, supplementation is recommended.
 Some evidence suggests that vitamin D supplementation may improve symptoms of IBS, but further research is needed before it can be recommended as a specific treatment for IBS.

 Psychological therapies

 There is inconsistent evidence from studies with poor methodological quality that psychological therapies can be effective in the treatment of IBS.
 Preliminary research shows that psychotherapeutic interventions are correlated with reductions in both autonomic nervous system dysregulation and gastrointestinal symptoms.
 Reducing stress may also reduce the frequency and severity of IBS symptoms.
 Techniques that may be helpful include regular exercise, such as swimming, walking, or running.